-Please note that you will need to pack a small overnight bag for tonight as your main luggage will be transferred separately this morning and arrive at your hotel in Takayama the next day.
-Due to your early start this morning, you may need to take a packed breakfast with you (provided).
+Please note: You will need to pack a small overnight bag for tonight as your main luggage will be transferred this morning directly to your hotel in Kyoto.

 Mount Fuji - At 3,776m, Mount Fuji is the highest of Japan's mountains and an iconic symbol of the country.
 Mount Fuji is notoriously shy and is often enveloped by clouds.